piergiovanna/piergiovanna_personal_site/contact.md

 The best way to reach me is via email.

-For general inquiries, professional contacts, and collaboration opportunities, please contact me at: me@piergiovannagrossi.it.
+For general inquiries, professional contacts, and collaboration opportunities, please contact me at: me@piergiovannagrossidotit ("dot" with .).
 <br>
-For institutional communications related to my academic activities at the University of Verona, please use my university email address: piergiovanna.grossi@univr.it.
+For institutional communications related to my academic activities at the University of Verona, please use my university email address: piergiovannadotgrossi@univrdotit (substitute "dot" with .).

 You can contact me also via:
 * Telegram: @piergiovanna